rage/programming-21/data/part-13/3-events.md

 <Event(12-Quit {})>
 ```

-The first few events concern mouse usage, ten there are some events from the keyboard, and finally the last event closes the program.
+The first few events concern mouse usage, then there are some events from the keyboard, and finally the last event closes the program.
 Each event has at least a type, but they may also offer some other identifying info, such as the location of the mouse cursor or the key that was pressed.

 You can look for event descriptions in the [pygame documentation](https://www.pygame.org/docs/ref/event.html), but it can sometimes be easier to print out events with the code above, and look for the event that occurs when something you want to react to happens.